smol-ai/ainews-web-2025/src/content/issues/24-06-07-ainews-hipporag-first-do-knowledge-graph.md

 date: '2024-06-07T23:55:52.482883Z'
 original_slug: ainews-hipporag-first-do-knowledge-graph
 description: >-
-  Alibaba released new state-of-the-art open-source Qwen2 language models ranging from 0.5B to 72B parameters, achieving top benchmark results and broad multilingual capabilities.
-Additionally, the HippoRAG paper introduces a hippocampus-inspired retrieval augmentation method that uses knowledge graphs and Personalized PageRank for efficient single-step multi-hop reasoning, outperforming existing retrieval-augmented generation techniques.
+  New state-of-the-art open-source models from **Alibaba**, named **Qwen2**, range from *0.5B to 72B parameters* and achieve top benchmark scores such as *84.32 on MMLU* and *86.0 on HumanEval* for the 72B model.
+Additionally, the **HippoRAG** paper introduces a hippocampus-inspired retrieval augmentation method using knowledge graphs and Personalized PageRank, enabling efficient single-step multi-hop reasoning that outperforms existing retrieval-augmented generation techniques.
 tags:
-  - alibaba
-  - qwen2
-  - open-source
-  - language-models
-  - retrieval-augmentation
-  - hippocampus
+  - untagged
+companies: []
+models: []
+topics:
-  - knowledge-graphs
+  - untagged
 ---